irosyadi/wiki-garden/digital-twin/surrogate-model.md

   - This approach is quite general, provided the model is broadly continuous, and a variety of correlation functions have been developed for different purposes.
   - Another advantage is that when the surrogate model is evaluated at a set of input values where the full model result is unknown, it returns both an estimate of the model result for those values and an estimate of the error associated with that estimate.
 The error estimate means that it is easy to identify regions of the input space where knowing the model result would add most benefit by reducing error the most, so the surrogate model can be developed iteratively.

+### Digital Twin vs Surrogate Model

+Digital Twin:

+1. Definition: A digital twin is a virtual replica or representation of a physical object, process, or system.
+It is created using real-time data and simulation models to mimic the behavior, characteristics, and performance of the physical counterpart.
+2. Purpose: The primary purpose of a digital twin is to monitor, analyze, and optimize the performance of the physical object or system.
+It allows for real-time monitoring, predictive maintenance, and simulation-based testing and analysis.
+3. Data Integration: Digital twins are connected to the physical object or system through sensors and IoT devices, which provide real-time data for analysis and comparison with the digital representation.
+4. Real-time Updates: Digital twins continuously receive and update data from the physical object or system, ensuring that the virtual representation remains accurate and up-to-date.

+Surrogate Model:

+1. Definition: A surrogate model, also known as an emulator or metamodel, is a simplified mathematical or statistical model that approximates the behavior of a complex system or process.
+It is typically built using historical or experimental data.
+2. Purpose: Surrogate models are used when the real system is difficult, expensive, or time-consuming to simulate or analyze directly.
+They serve as a substitute for the actual system, providing fast and efficient predictions or optimization.
+3. Training and Validation: Surrogate models are trained using available data from the real system, and their accuracy is validated against the actual system's responses.
+They are then used to make predictions or perform optimization tasks.
+4. Simplification: Surrogate models often involve simplifications or abstractions of the real system, focusing only on the most relevant variables or factors that influence the system's behavior.
+5. Computational Efficiency: Surrogate models are computationally efficient, as they are typically faster to evaluate compared to running simulations or experiments on the real system.

+In summary, a digital twin is a virtual replica of a physical object or system that is continuously updated with real-time data, while a surrogate model is a simplified mathematical or statistical model that approximates the behavior of a complex system.
+Digital twins are used for monitoring, analyzing, and optimizing the physical system, while surrogate models are used as substitutes when the real system is difficult to simulate or analyze directly.

 ### References

 - [wrightHowTellDifference2020](zotero/wrightHowTellDifference2020.md)